Luke | Chapter 4

 What the devil is saying, “Why don’t you use your divine powers to satisfy your own fleshly appetite?”
 In this region the ground is covered with loaf-shaped rocks, so satan comes and uses this to tempt Jesus.
 What this reminds us that we often think that the temptation is something that is far from us and we will see it coming, but more than likely it is something right under your nose.
 “If You are the Son of God, command that these stones become bread,” is the lust of the flesh.
 This test was on the physical level and tested the ideals for the kingdom.
 It was a test of loyalty and aimed at getting Jesus to question the Father’s vision.
 It is satan saying, “Since you are the Son of God, why is the Father allowing you to starve?”
 “Go on, use your divine powers to satisfy your own needs; you’ve got the power to do it, and He is not doing anything about your needs!”

 We face this one all the time.
 “Look at all of those bills piling up!
 If God loves you, so why are you so broke?”
-You better go out there and take another three jobs, because He is not going to help you!”
+You better go out there and take another job, because He is not going to help you!”
 Or perhaps you’re single and you really want to get married, but you just haven’t met anyone.
 So satan comes in and says, “Hey, look, God is not concerned with this, so why not just go out with that non-believer?
 He won’t care; just do it in your own power.”
 So what’s the answer?

 Vs. 4 This is found in Deut.
 8:3.
 In fact, all of the scriptures Jesus quotes from are found in Deuteronomy.
 It was the summary of the law and was written by Moses to a new generation so that they might obey.
 So what is Jesus saying?
 He is saying greater than any need I have in the physical realm, I have an even greater one in the spiritual realm, and that is fellowship with God.
-And fellowship with God cannot happen if I am disobedient
+And fellowship with God cannot happen if I am disobedient.
+Jesus answers him saying, “It is written, Man shall not live by bread alone, but by EVERY Word of God.”

 Notice Jesus says, “every word,” not just the ones that we agree with, but every word is inspired.
 This is much more than just the inspiration of scripture, it is the sufficiency of scripture.
 The problem with the Bible is not that it doesn’t have anything to say, but rather that what it has to say makes us uncomfortable at times.

-So in Jesus biblical reply he says, “The best of my existence is found in relationship with the Father, and I trust Him for everything.”
+So in Jesus’ biblical reply he says, “The best of my existence is found in relationship with the Father, and I trust Him for everything.”
 In Ps.
 119:11 we read “Your Word I have hidden in my heart, that I might not sin against You!”
 It does us no good just to know the Word; we must apply it in your life.
 In other words, if all we do is say, “Man does not live by bread alone,” it does us no good.
 We need instead to say, “I’m not going to live in the material realm, having the physical appetites rule over the spiritual ones.
 No, I’m going to live the way God has made me, dependent, trusting in Him alone to meet my needs!

 In verses 5-8 we are looking at the second temptation which corresponds to “The Lust of the eyes” in 1 John 2:16.

-This is where Luke differs from that of Matthew’s account and this one deals with The Lust of the Eyes.
 Here satan attempts to get Jesus to question the Father’s promise, and you see that this temptation is concerned with the plans of the kingdom

 Notice as well that all three temptations have THREE THINGS in common